-Base Programs
+Base Programs [We will be updating the descriptions below]

 Conforming/Conventional

 Conforms to Fannie Mae and Freddie Mac’s guidelines, with a maximum loan size of $417,000 for a single-family home.
 The majority of home loans fall into this category.